 In 1959, HH Sheikh Rashid instructed that an aerial survey of Dubai was to be carried out.
-This was followed, in 1960, by the first Development Plan, laying down the general the guidelines development of the city.
-This included the outline for the future road network, to cope with the increasing number vehicles.
+This was followed, in 1960, by the first Development Plan, laying down the general guidelines for development of the city.
+This included the outline for the future network, to cope with the increasing number vehicles.